jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 How to Use
 ===
-- *classes* folder contains the required class files
+- *classes* folder contain the required class files
-- *models* folder contains a simple trading model
+- *models* folder contain a simple trading model
-- *params* folder contains file which stores the various settings used
+- *params* folder contain files storing the various settings used
 - Run **main.py** to start the model

 Key Concepts